vipinvkmenon/terraform-exporter-btp/docs/btptf_create-json.md

 ## btptf create-json

-Store the list of resources in a subaccount into a JSON file
+Create a JSON file with a list of resources

 ```
 btptf create-json [flags]